AnkurMishra123/CheetSheet-MongoDb-/README.md

 # CheetSheet-MongoDb-
-For personal help
+For help
-These are some basic commands for help.
+These are some basic commands which are used regularly.